 - Short CV

-- Title and abstract (max 20 lines) of the PhD research topic
+- Title and abstract (max.
+20 lines) of your PhD research topic

 - Name and department or institute of your first supervisor

 At the same time, you should register with your faculty and start putting together your Thesis Advisory Committee (TAC).

 Contact us and make an appointment if you would like to discuss the procedure in person.

 Are you a Principal Investigator interested in joining?
 Contact us via email.

 We strongly believe that providing a dedicated environment for our fellows to carry out their PhD projects will help to raise the quality of PhD research and allow PhD students to concentrate fully on their projects.
 You can access our support measures at any time during your PhD phase.